mdobro1/LeanGPTConnect/README.md

 # LeanGPTConnect
-Demo code for ChatGPT API
+Demo code for OpenAI API

+This project contains Python demo-code for OpenAI API